Jocker666z/vgm2flac/README.md

 `curl https://raw.githubusercontent.com/Jocker666z/vgm2flac/main/vgm2flac.sh > /home/$USER/.local/bin/vgm2flac && chmod +rx /home/$USER/.local/bin/vgm2flac`

 ### Dependencies
-`adplay asapconv bc bchunk ffmpeg ffprobe fluidsynth find info68 mednafen munt nsfplay sc68 sidplayfp sox vgm2wav vgmstream_cli vgm_tag uade xxd zxtune123`
+`adplay asapconv bc bchunk ffmpeg ffprobe fluidsynth find info68 mednafen munt nsfplay sc68 sidplayfp sox vgm2wav vgmstream_cli vgm_tag uade xmp xxd zxtune123`

 You will be able to run vgm2flac even if some dependencies are missing.
 The script will warn you if a dependency is not met depending on the file format to convert.